aelfric/ncfl-livedocs/events/cx.md

 - Everyone (competitors and judges) should be in competition rooms no later than 10 minutes before the round is scheduled to start.
 Contact tab if anyone is missing at start time
+- Debaters, do not start debating until you have confirmed that all judges can see your correct names on the right sides on their ballots.
 - Evidence Sharing: Students should be prepared to share, electronically or by paper, any evidence they read in the round with their opponent and the judge.
   If you want to share evidence online, it should be done using